 Popular Skills for Vice President (VP), Customer Service

-VPs of Customer Service report using a wide range of professional skills.
-Most notably, skills in Leadership, Strategic Planning, Operations Management, and Customer Service are correlated to pay that is above average, with boosts between 3 percent and 18 percent.
-At the other end of the pay range are skills like Project Management and Customer Relationship Management.
-It is often found that people who know Customer Relationship Management are also skilled in Project Management.
+VPs of Customer Service report using a diverse set of skills on the job.
+Most notably, skills in Leadership, Strategic Planning, Operations Management, and Customer Service are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Project Management, Customer Relationship Management, and Team Leadership.
+The majority of those who know Customer Relationship Management also know Project Management.